-Stephens State Forest Area Trails is a 3.3 mile lightly trafficked loop trail located near Woodburn, IA that features a river.
+Stephens State Forest Area Trails is a 3.3 mile lightly trafficked loop trail located near Woodburn, Iowa that features a river.
 The trail is rated as moderate and primarily used for hiking and camping.

 (We hiked the Woodburn side of the park) Good park.
 Lots to do.
 Trails were poorly marked...